4 Steps to Create Valentine's Day Emails Your Readers Will Love

 Saint Valentine’s Day is a day with rich history behind it.
 It’s also one of the most popular holidays among people of all ages.
 By the number of greetings cards sent each year, it’s second only to Christmas.
 There’s no way your business can ignore Valentine’s Day, especially if you’re in retail, restaurant, floral industry, or something of a kind.
-Valentine’s Day-themed email campaigns can sometimes be too much for users to handle.
+However, Valentine’s Day email campaigns can sometimes be too much for users to handle.

 When your subscribers inboxes are overflowing with celebratory emails sent by every other company they have ever engaged with, “Spam” and “Unsubscribe” buttons are clicked rather often.
 Here are some St. Valentine’s Day email marketing strategy ideas, tips and tricks to help you make customers fall in love with your emails... and your business.
 Use these, and you won’t fall victim to the holiday turmoil.

 To-Do List for Your Valentine’s Day Marketing Strategy